echelonagents/promptengineering-guide/docs/06_ai_agent_langchain.md

 ## 7. Further Exploration
 - Experiment with different chain structures such as sequential chains or parallel tool calls.
 - Use the LangChain evaluation module to benchmark your agent’s performance.

-By the end of week six you will be prepared to design complex LLM agents that use external tools and memory to solve real problems.

 The LangChain documentation includes many advanced patterns such as ReAct-style reasoning and planner-executor designs.
 Experiment with these templates to build